By Daniella DiRienzo|Updated on April 26, 2021(Originally published April 21, 2021)

 Though Daniella was born in New York and has lived in a couple of other states, Mississippi has been her home for the past 25 years.
 After graduating from the University of Southern Mississippi, Daniella began to hone her writing skills through various internships, working for The Royal Obsession and Anatomie clothing.
 In the years since, she’s had the privilege of having her articles appear in several publications, such as Parents & Kids Magazine and Girl Meets Strong.
 She’s also had the honor of interviewing actress Sela Ward for The Mississippi Arts and Entertainment Experience.

-It has been said that truth is stranger than fiction.
-If you didn’t believe that before, you will after reading about these 8 unsolved mysteries that have taken place in Mississippi over the years.
+It’s been said that truth is stranger than fiction.
+If you didn’t believe that before, you will after reading about these eight unsolved mysteries in Mississippi, which have taken place throughout the years.

-These unsolved mysteries are definitely fascinating to say the least.
+These unsolved mysteries in Mississippi are definitely fascinating, to say the least.
 Know of any other unsolved mysteries in Mississippi?
 Or were you exceptionally intrigued by one of these?
-Be sure to share your thoughts/comments below!
+Be sure to share your thoughts/comments.

 Creepy stories from Mississippi are just as plentiful as unsolved mysteries in Mississippi.
 Click here for a route that leads to some of the state’s creepiest spots.